Employment & Benefits

 Tax Issues Related to Non-Qualified Dependents (Domestic Partners)

 - Qualified Dependents vs. Non-Qualified Dependents.
-Employees adding dependents to their health insurance programs must indicate whether their dependents qualify as internal revenue code (IRC) "eligible dependents" under Section 152.
+Employees adding dependents to their benefit insurance programs must indicate whether their dependents qualify as internal revenue code (IRC) "eligible dependents" under Section 152.

 - Treatment of the Employee Contribution for Non-Qualified Dependents.
 The part of the employee contributions for non-qualifying Section 152 dependents cannot be deducted on a pre-tax basis because they are not eligible for the IRC Section 125 treatment.
 A rate sheet that reflects the correct combination of pre-tax and post-tax amounts, depending upon the plan option for non-qualified domestic partners is available on the Human Resources Web site.